devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/10-content.md

 ## ____________________________________________

-We have seen how to create content with editor, However if we want to see the content inside a file, Then we don't need to rely on editor in Linux, We have more powerful commands which will be handy in more scenarios.
+We have more powerful commands which will be handy to show and filter the content.
+Few of them and its scenarios are discussed here.

 ## Concatenate File Content